 - Bad habits (thumb-sucking, overuse of dummy etc)

 - Hereditary causes

 Regardless of how your child’s malocclusion develops, orthodontic intervention will help restore your child’s smile and boost their confidence.

 Identifying a Problem Early

-We strongly advise you take your child to visit the dentist when they reach one year old (or within a year after their first tooth erupts).
+Children’s oral health is of vital importance, even from an early age.
+As such, we strongly advise you take your child to visit the dentist when they reach one year old (or within a year after their first tooth erupts).
 While there may not be any noticeable problems, a checkup is always advised to ensure your child does not encounter any issues as their mouth continues to develop.